 Plastic Free Pieminister

-As part of our mission to keep food waste across the business to an absolute minimum, any ‘wonky’ pies are donated to good causes.
+As part of our mission to keep food waste across the business to an absolute minimum, our ‘wonky’ pies are donated to good causes.
 FareShare SouthWest collect a pallet a week from our kitchens to distribute to food banks across the region.
 We’ve also built relationships with a number of other local charities who make good use of these wonky pies too.

 And any unavoidable food waste from the pie kitchens is picked up by Bristol’s Bio-Bee, to be turned into biofuel.